carlmontanari/scrapli/README.md

 ## Sending Configurations

-When using any of the core drivers, you can send configurations via the `send_configs` method which will handle privilege escalation and de-escalation for you. `send_configs` accepts a single string or a list of strings to send in "config mode".
+When using any of the core drivers, you can send configurations via the `send_config`, `send_configs` or `send_configs_from_file` methods which will handle privilege escalation for you. `send_config` accepts a single string, `send_configs` accepts a list of strings, and of course `send_configs_from_file` accepts a string path to a file containing configurations to send.
+Note that `send_configs_from_file` -- just like with it's commands sibling
+    -- will treat each line in the file as a configuration element, in this way it behaves much like `send_configs`.

+Lastly, it is good to know that `send_config` (singular!) will parse the configuration string provided and split it into lines -- this means that the underlying behavior is the same as `send_configs`, however this method returns a single `Response` object.
+This `send_config` method can be used to send entire configurations to devices in a reliable fashion.

 ```python
 from scrapli.driver.core import IOSXEDriver